MikeMitterer/dart-l10n-gettext/README.md

         // Uncomment in Step 3
         // translate.locale = Intl.shortLocale(locale);

-        // Step 1 - sourround your text with l10n(...)
+        // Step 1 - surround your text with l10n(...)
         // Try this: print(l10n("This is a test").message);
         print(l10n("This is a test"));